iTimeTraveler/iTimeTraveler.github.io/source/about/index.md

 {% blockquote Chris Gardner https://en.wikipedia.org/wiki/The_Pursuit_of_Happyness The Pursuit of Happyness %}
 That maybe happiness is something that we can only pursue.
 And maybe we can actually never have it....no matter what.

-Be stupid is a part in my life.
 {% endblockquote %}

 <br>